 "Through this project, we are learning about flood preparedness.
 Previously, we did not care much about cattle vaccination, leading to livestock deaths.
 Now, through yard meetings and various training sessions, the importance of vaccination.
 We used to leave the land around our houses unused, but now we plant vegetables for our consumption and to share with neighbours.
 We are also learning how to preserve fodder for livestock during floods."

 Mst.
-Jaigun Begum, Secretary of No. 2 CCG, Sundarganj, Gaibandha farmers received agriculture seeds and fertilizer farmers received training on agricultural technology 14,840 5,200 cows vaccinated goats vaccinated
+Jaigun Begum, Secretary of No. 2 CCG, Sundarganj, Gaibandha farmers received training on agricultural technology cows vaccinated